klaudworks/kubeconfig-operator/README.md

 1. What do I use this for?
   - limit access for different users e.g. to a dev namespace
   - protect yourself (and others) from accidentally performing destructive actions by using a restricted (e.g. readonly) Kubeconfig for day to day operations.
-2. How to revoke a Kubeconfig?
+1. How to revoke a Kubeconfig?
   - just delete the Kubeconfig resource from the cluster and the service account that grants permissions will be cleaned up.
-3. When will the Kubeconfig be refreshed?
+1. When will the Kubeconfig be refreshed?
   - the current setting is that the kubeconfig in the secret is refreshed after 80% of it's validity passes.
 I.e. if the expirationTTL is set as 100 days, the kubeconfig expires after 80 days.
-4. What happens when a Kubeconfig expires?
+1. What happens when a Kubeconfig expires?
   - you will not be able to use it anymore and have to copy the new kubeconfig from the secret.
-5. Can I change the token expiry?
+1. Can I change the permissions?
+  - yes, you can change the permissions for a Kubeconfig at anytime
+1. Can I change expirationTTL?
-  - no, you have to delete and recreate the Kubeconfig
+  - no, currently you have to delete and recreate the Kubeconfig resource to update the TTL.

 ## Local Development